rexsilex/Flint-2022/README.md

 # API

 ## PUT
-Stores a public key for a given username.
+**Stores a public key for a given username.**
+Must be authenticated with an Authorization header with scheme that matches env variable and the hash provided when starting the server.
+Send a body JSON object containing the username and the public key.

 ## POST
-Validates a message against stored public key
+**Validates a message against stored public key.**
+Does not require authorization header.
+Send a body JSON object containing the username, the message and the signature.